-Courts are regularly called upon to determine the meaning of contracts and individual contract terms.
+Courts are regularly called upon to interpret contracts ie work out what they and their terms mean.

 You can avoid these sort of complex, circular or meaningless arguments by writing down clearly and simply what you have agreed.